 Helium Reserves And Cost

-Helium is that it’s rare, but ironically, only on earth.
-It’s the second most common element in the universe after hydrogen, but on earth, it’s quite difficult to find and extract.
+Helium is the second most common element in the universe after hydrogen, but on earth, it’s quite difficult to find and extract.

 Most of the helium we can extract is produced via radioactive decay in natural gas chambers.
 Note that there is helium in the atmosphere but too little to extract, about 5 PPM.